Skip to content

 Electroacoustics and related problems.
 Science.
 Art.
 Intellectual qualities.
 Choices and professions. :-)

-Desktop with N1MM+ with the remote controller 'Remete'
+Desktop with N1MM+ with the remote control 'Remete'

-Desktop with N1MM+ with the remote controller 'Remete'
+Desktop with N1MM+ with the remote control 'Remete'

-Stations that had heard my CQ on 14 MHz
+Stations that heard my CQ on 14 MHz

-Stations that had heard my CQ's once during a short period on 14 MHz
+Stations that heard my CQ's for a short time on 14 MHz